NovaSquirrel/fur2tad/README.md

 * Sample map
 * Instrument loop points that are not at the start of the sample (could be added later)
 * Instrument envelopes (instruments will use `gain F127`)

+## Metadata in Impulse Tracker instrument names
+When a filename starts with `!`, the converter will look for special commands on an instrument or sample's "filename" field.
+This field has a very short maximum length, so the commands are very compact.

+After the `!`, the following commands can be used:
+* `aADSRR`: Set up the SNES ADSR envelope.
+Provide the four numbers in hexadecimal format, with the last parameter being two digits because it ranges from 00 to 1F.
+See [TAD's documentation](https://github.com/undisbeliever/terrific-audio-driver/blob/main/docs/samples.md#adsr).
+* `gF127`: Choose a SNES GAIN setting.
+After the `g`, enter a GAIN value as described in [TAD's documentation](https://github.com/undisbeliever/terrific-audio-driver/blob/main/docs/samples.md#gain).
+* `s`: This instrument should become a Terrific Audio Driver sample, not an instrument.
+This command doesn't take a parameter.

+The default envelope is `gain F127`.